 We’re almost half way through 2019, and I still haven’t seen anything new that’s worth telling you about in the field of binoculars.
 (If you think I’ve missed something significant, let me know.)
-As far as I can tell, models like the Swarovski EL Range, the Vortex Diamondback, and the Nikon Monarch are still at the top of their class in 2019.
+As far as I can tell, the best 8×42 binoculars includes models like the Swarovski EL Range, the Vortex Diamondback, and the Nikon Monarch, which are all still at the top of their class in 2019.

 Swarovski 8×42 EL Range Binoculars

 Okay, it’s true that the EL Range binos, which are actually also rangefinders, aren’t really in the same class as the Vortex and Nikon models we’re looking at here.